emveeoh/dokku-slides-reactclt/README.md

-Presentation slideshow on Dokku installation on AWS
+Presentation slideshow on Dokku installation on AWS.
+To watch the presentation, simply clone this git repo onto your local pc.
+Then, open the 'index.html' file in your browser.